ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4-draft/index.md

 You will submit a quiz and implementations of `measure` and `measurementsToCSV` by _Monday midnight_, with the rest due by _Wednesday midnight_.

+We will provide implementations of `measure` and `measurementToCSV` on Tuesday;
+as a result no late points will be given for submissions of code submitted past Monday night.

+There will be two submission entries in Gradescope, one for your code (due Monday midnight), and the other for your writeups (due Wednesday midnight), which will be submitted as PDFs.

 ## Mystery Functions

 We have provided you with a (FILL `.jar/.class`) file that contains implementations of the following methods: